mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ### Docker

-This just an example, details depend on how you configured your grafana container.
+This just an example, details depend on how you configured your mosaicoo container.

 ```bash
 docker pull grafana/grafana